Donald Trump Says His Call With Ukraine ‘Doesn’t Matter’ But Someone Should Look Into Joe Biden

 Trump also claimed that any conversations he has with world leaders are “always appropriate.”

-Previously, Trump had said that while he had a conversation with the Ukrainian leader, the conversation was completely appropriate and “pitch perfect.”
+Previously, Trump had said that while he had a conversation with the Ukrainian leader, the conversation was completely appropriate.

 “Strange that with so many other people hearing or knowing of the perfectly fine and respectful conversation, that they would not have also come forward,” he said.
 “Do you know the reason why they did not?
 Because there was nothing said wrong, it was pitch perfect!”

 On Thursday, Trump’s attorney Giuliani confirmed that he had pressured Ukraine to look into Biden, as The Inquisitr previously reported.
-CNN reporter Chris Cuomo asked Giuliani if he had asked Zelensky to investigate the former vice president.
+CNN reporter Chris Cuomo asked Giuliani if he had requested that Zelensky investigate the former vice president.

 “Did you ask Ukraine to look into Joe Biden?”
 Cuomo asked.